peterhinch/micropython-micro-gui/README.md

 For example code see `gui/demos/active.py`.

+### Control algorithm

 If instantiated as `active`, the floating point widget behaves as per [section 1.12](./README.md#112-floating-point-widgets).
 When the widget has focus, `increase` and `decrease` buttons adjust the value.
 Brief presses cause small changes, longer presses cause accelerating change.
 A long press of `select` invokes high precision mode.

+### Callback

+The callback receives an initial arg being the widget instance followed by any user supplied args.
+The callback can be a bound method, typically of a `Screen` subclass.
+The callback runs when the widget is instantiated and whenever the value changes.
+This enables dynamic color change.

 ### Callback legendcb